rogerlew/undaqTools/doc/_build/html/_sources/gettingstarted.txt

 Daq.read will also unpack and process any dynamic objects that might be present during the drive.
-This processing is computationally intensive and about doubles the processing time.
+This processing is computationally intensive can significantly increase the processing time depedending on how many dynamic objects were present.
 This can be suppressed with the process_dynobjs keyword argument if so desired.

 >>> daq.read(daq_file, process_dynobjs=False)